-Roya graduated from the University of Texas at Austin in 2006 with Bachelor degrees in History and Spanish—in the Honors program.
+Roya graduated from the University of Texas at Austin in 2006.
+She earned Bachelor degrees in both History and Spanish—in the Honors program.
 In 2009, she earned her Juris Doctorate from the University of Wisconsin Law School.
-While in law school, Roya was a member of the Wisconsin International Law Journal and authored a published article.
+While in law school, Roya was a member of the Wisconsin International Law Journal.
+She authored a published article.

-In her free time, Roya is involved in local programs, which seek to empower young teenagers, and focus their youthful energy on initiating and leading projects to improve their own communities.
+In her free time, Roya is involved in local programs, which seek to empower young teenagers.
+She hopes to help them focus their youthful energy on initiating and leading projects to improve their own communities.